 Apple’s Airpods have been out for a while now, but their combination of features and performance make them one of the best truly wireless earbuds out there.
 While they may not actually fit in your ears, for the lucky ones that can use Apple’s audio products, they’re a real treat.
-If you’re getting one of the raft of new iPhones, you may want to take a look and see what AirPods have to offer you.
+If you’ve gone outside at all in the past two years you’ve likely seen more than a few people wearing AirPods.
+Somehow, they’ve become one of the most popular pairs of earbuds in the world and it’s hard to go two city blocks without seeing them, despite them making the user look absolutely ridiculous (sorry Airpod lovers, it’s true).
+But as popular as they are, they were never perfect.
+They recently got a hardware refresh, and while Apple completely ignored most of our wishes for what would make them a truly great product, they are slightly improved.
+But how so?

 Related: Best true wireless earbuds